 and a return to the classic gems of Northwest Ireland

-Due to COVID-19 and resulting concerns about the safety of our veterans, ambassadors and staff, our two international trips, originally scheduled for September 2020, and then for September 2021, have once again been postponed to September 2021.
+Due to COVID-19 and resulting concerns about the safety of our veterans, ambassadors and staff, our two international trips, originally scheduled for September 2020, and then for September 2021, have once again been postponed to September 2022.
 The two itineraries remain basically the same:

-On the first trip, we still plan to tour the best courses of Ireland’s Inishowen Peninsula and stay the entire week at a first-class golf hotel.
+On the first trip, we still plan to tour the best courses of Ireland’s Inishowen Peninsula and stay the entire week at first-class golf hotels.
 Two ambassador spots are currently available for the 2022 trip!
 The new exact dates will be announced soon.
-We will play six incredible rounds, including Ballyliffin-Glashedy (site of the 2018 Irish Open), three courses at Rosapenna (Sandy Hills, Old Tom Morris and the brand-new St Patrick’s), and the magnificent and redesigned Portsalon Golf Club.
+We will play six incredible rounds, including Ballyliffin-Glashedy (site of the 2018 Irish Open), Ballyliffin Old Links, three courses at Rosapenna (Sandy Hills, Old Tom Morris and the brand-new St Patrick’s), and the magnificent and redesigned Portsalon Golf Club.

 On a new trip (and new destination for FFF) the following week, we will play six magnificent courses on the English coast, including the historic courses of the British Open — Royal St. George’s, Princes and Royal Cinque Ports, again staying the entire week in a fabulous luxury hotel.
 One ambassador spot is currently available.

 Email email@example.com for the exact dates or more information and if you would like to be an ambassador on either of these trips or if you would like to sponsor a veteran.